demsarjure/hpc_hello_world/README.md

 singularity build --docker-login hpc_hello_world.sif docker://juredemsar/hpc_hello_world:1.0.0
 ```

-Now that our `hpc_hello_world.sif` is ready we can use it to run our script, with Singularity this is done similarly as with Docker:
+The result of this command will be a file called `hpc_hello_world.sif`, which will store our whole processing environment.
+Once the Singularity image file is ready we can use it to run our script, with Singularity this is done similarly as with Docker:

 ``` bash
 singularity exec -B ~:/host_folder hpc_hello_world.sif python3 /opt/hpc_hello_world/hello_world.py -i "/host_folder/data.csv" -o "/host_folder/test.txt"